willardharris/balena-ads-b/README.md

  1. [Create a free balena account](https://dashboard.balena-cloud.com/signup).
 During the process, you will be asked to upload your public SSH key.
 If you don't have a public SSH key yet, you can [create one](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
  2. Sign in to Balena and head over to the [*Fleets*](https://dashboard.balena-cloud.com/fleets) panel.
  3. Create a fleet with the name of your choice, for the device type of your choice.
+Take note of the fleet name, you will need it later.
 In the dialog that appears, make sure to pick a *Default Device Type* that matches your device.
 If you want to use WiFi (and your device supports it), specify the SSID and password here, too.
 (If your device comes up without an active connection to the Internet, the `wifi-connect` container will create a network with a captive portal to connect to a local WiFi network.
 The SSID for the created hotspot is `balenaWiFi`, and the password is`balenaWiFi`.
 When connected, visit `http://192.168.42.1:8181/` in your web browser to setup the connection.
  4. balena will create an SD card image for you, and this will start downloading automatically after a few seconds.
 Flash the image to an SD-card using balena's dedicated tool [balenaEtcher](https://www.balena.io/etcher/).
  5. Insert the SD card in your receiver, and connect it to your cabled network (unless you plan to use WiFi only, and configured that in step 3).
  6. Power up the receiver.